bridgyjake/sunrise-behavioral-health-analytics/README.md

 ## Overview

 This project presents a full end-to-end SQL analytics investigation of a behavioral health clinic's operational and financial performance from 2021 to 2024.
-The dataset was purpose-built to mirror the relational schema of a real behavioral health EMR system, incorporating realistic ICD-10 diagnosis coding, insurance payer mix, provider caseload structures, and clinical workflows drawn from 3 years of direct behavioral health experience.
+The dataset was purpose-built to mirror the relational schema of a real behavioral health EMR system, incorporating realistic ICD-10 diagnosis coding, insurance payer mix, provider caseload structures, and clinical workflows drawn from three years of direct behavioral health experience.

-The analysis follows the complete data analyst workflow: raw data ingestion, data quality assessment, staging layer construction, and multi-dimensional analytical querying — culminating in actionable findings for clinic leadership.
+The analysis follows the complete data analyst workflow: raw data ingestion, data quality assessment, staging layer construction, and multi-dimensional analytical querying—culminating in actionable findings for clinic leadership.

 The project demonstrates production-style SQL using Common Table Expressions (CTEs), window functions, multi-table joins, data validation, staging tables, and business-focused analytical reporting.